 "If we knew what we were doing, it would not be called research, would it?."
 Albert Einstein

 Research at heart is to find answers to the question, "who am I?"
 That is the starting point, at least.
 Once we know the minimum about ourselves, we bring who we are and where we come from into the research field.
 That is when research starts to make sense, at least for the time a spark lasts.

-My interest in second language pronunciation began in my undergraduate phonology classroom back in Peru, in the English Phonology class with Dr. Jony Cardenas (an extraordinary, inspirational linguist at San Marcos University).
+My interest in second language pronunciation began in my undergraduate phonology classroom in Peru, in the English Phonology class with Dr. Jony Cardenas (an extraordinary, inspirational linguist at San Marcos University).
 Fascinatingly, humans learn to articulate sounds way before they start writing.
-My experiences learning English as a new language back in the sixth grade and throughout the years have inspired me to tie up subject-specific and classroom research to enhance my teaching craft to inspire and empower students.
+My experiences learning English as a new language in the sixth grade and throughout the years have inspired me to tie up subject-specific and classroom research to enhance my teaching craft and inspire and empower students.
 When students (and speakers in general) feel confident with their pronunciation, they may speak more using the target language.
 I am interested in developing innovative pronunciation techniques by emphasizing a Cognitive Phonology framework that focuses on a usage-based approach.
 As an applied phonetician, I allow students to dedicate time to developing an awareness of their pronunciation and to reflect on their improvements and challenges.
 Additionally, I provide personalized feedback to improve pronunciation in the target language.

 Liliana Rojas Guyler